 Before the Deluge: Apocalyptic Floodscapes from John Martin to John Goto, 1789 to Now

-This exhibition explores how the idea of the Deluge has been represented and interpreted by British artists and writers from the end of the eighteenth century to the present day.
-It considers the diverse ways they have responded to accounts of floods—biblical, mythological, fictional, and real—and the political ends to which this theme has been used in their respective historical contexts.
+This exhibition explored how the idea of the Deluge has been represented and interpreted by British artists and writers from the end of the eighteenth century to the present day.
+It considered the diverse ways they have responded to accounts of floods—biblical, mythological, fictional, and real—and the political ends to which this theme has been used in their respective historical contexts.

-Before the Deluge: Apocalyptic Floodscapes from John Martin to John Goto, 1789 to Now has been curated by Eva-Charlotta Mebius, doctoral candidate in English at University College London and former Yale-UCL exchange scholar, with assistance from Matthew Hargraves, Chief Curator of Art Collections at the Yale Center for British Art.
+Before the Deluge: Apocalyptic Floodscapes from John Martin to John Goto, 1789 to Now was curated by Eva-Charlotta Mebius, doctoral candidate in English at University College London and former Yale-UCL exchange scholar, with assistance from Matthew Hargraves, Chief Curator of Art Collections at the Yale Center for British Art.